umlerr/Warehouses/javafx-sdk-11.0.2/legal/javafx.graphics/jpeg_fx.md

 (2) If only executable code is distributed, then the accompanying documentation must state that "this software is based in part on the work of the Independent JPEG Group".
-(3) Permission for use of this software is granted only if the user accepts full responsibility for any undesirable consequences; the authors accept NO LIABILITY for damages of any kind.
+(3) Permission for use of this software is granted only if the manager accepts full responsibility for any undesirable consequences; the authors accept NO LIABILITY for damages of any kind.